ovh/docs/pages/labs/data-platform/scale-down/guide.en-gb.md

 To remove a datanode from the cluster, you need to go on the Ambari UI and do the following steps:

 1. Go to the *Host* page
-2. Select the node(s) you want the destroy in the list
+2. Select the node(s) you want to destroy in the list
 3. Decommission the **NodeManagers**
 [Decommission NodeManagers](images/deco-nodemanager.png)
 4. Decommission the **DataNodes**